nginx/unit-docs/source/configuration.rst

    If the connecting client sends a server name, Unit responds with the matching certificate bundle.
-If the name matches several bundles, exact matches trump wildcards; if ambiguity remains, the one listed first is used.
+If the name matches several bundles, exact matches have priority over wildcards; if this doesn't help, the one listed first is used.
 If there's no match or no server name was sent, Unit uses the first bundle on the list.

 To set custom OpenSSL `configuration commands
 <https://www.openssl.org/docs/manmaster/man3/SSL_CONF_cmd.html>`__ for a